 Without him there would be no peace in Ireland.
 One can offer no higher praise than that.

-This Thanksgiving we Irish should give thanks to him.
 We will never see his likes again.